momario/php-template/README.md

 ## SECURITY
 **.htaccess**<br />
+* page forced to https
-Page forced to use HTTPS and access to folders and hidden files denied.<br />
+* access to folders denied
+* access to directories denied